MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/index.md

 ## Step 3: Test your hardware and drivers

 Now that your company is registered in the Hardware Developer program, you need to design, create, and test your hardware and drivers.
-To ensure that your drivers and hardware run on Windows systems as your customers expect, you need to participate in either one of the following programs:

-- [Windows Hardware Compatibility Program](/windows-hardware/design/compatibility/) (for Windows 10 and above)
+To ensure that your drivers and hardware run on Windows systems as your customers expect, you need to participate in the [Windows Hardware Compatibility Program](/windows-hardware/design/compatibility/).
-- [Windows Hardware Certification Program](/previous-versions/windows/hardware/hck/jj125187(v=vs.85)) (for Windows 8/8.1 and older operating systems).

 ## Step 4: Submit for certification and compatibility